Welcome to Barn Owl Class!

 In addition to you viewing our contributions, we encourage you to add to the journal by adding comments or by uploading photographs about your child and their achievements at home.

 We are sure you will love Tapestry as much as we do - it is a fantastic way to become a key part of your child's learning journey!
-If you have any questions, please do not hesitate to speak to Miss Nelson or book an appointment with Mrs Ellis, the school secretary.
+If you have any questions, please do not hesitate to speak to Miss Gerrard or book an appointment with Mrs Ellis, the school secretary.

 How can I help my child learn?